FePhyFoFum/phyx/src/PR_draft.md

 - `pslssq` now handles all the supported datatypes (DNA, AA, BINARY, MULTI) rather than just the first 2
 - `pxboot` overhauled
 - `pxclsq` refactored
-- `utils.h` now has the following:
+- added the ability to peek at line(s) in a stream to make decisions for downstream procedures without losing position in the stream. found in `utils.h`:
 ```
 std::string peek_line (std::istream& pios);
 std::vector<std::string> peek_lines (std::istream& pios, const int& n);
 ```
-    - this allows one to peek at line(s) in a stream to make decisions for downstream procedures without losing position in the stream
 - `pxaa2cdn` was overhauled (more efficient, and better error-checking)
 - more consistent member variable names and formatting
 - remedy various `-Wall` compiler warnings